ethereum/js-ethereum-cryptography/README.md

 > npm install ethereum-cryptography

-We support all major platforms and runtimes.
+We explicitly support major browsers and Node.js on x86 and arm64.
+Other major runtimes and platforms are supported on a best-effort basis.
+Refer to `engines` field of `package.json` for runtime support information for each version.
 Tests are being ran with Webpack, Rollup, Parcel and Browserify.

 This package has no single entry-point, but submodule for each cryptographic